 It's cold, damp and windy outside today.
 The weather's been pretty miserable and we've obviously had quite a lot of rain, as a retaining wall for one of the properties on Charfield Hill collapsed a few days ago.
 I used to think that living on a hillside would be really cool, as you get fantastic views.
 However the downside is landslips, flash floods, and several other rather scary prospects.
 I think I'll stay where I am.

 I have yet to break the 2000 plays barrier on Soundcloud, so I'd really appreciate it if you took a few minutes to listen to some of my stuff and boost my numbers, so to speak.
 Some of it's pretty good, though I say it myself.
-As an example, here's some instrumental space rock that I recorded a couple of months ago...
+As an example, here's a fun little pop song which I recorded a couple of months ago...

 Today the weather's switched to a more appropriate mode.
 An hour ago it was raining, and cold.
 The first snow of the season fell in Snowdonia overnight and here, the temperature outside is still in single figures even though it's late morning.
 I've set the central heating to come on this evening and even though the Sun has come out, I've switched the gas fire on for a while to take the chill off.
 The leaves on the magnolia in the front garden have finally started to turn brown; the remaining leaves have dropped off the virginia creeper and it really feels like winter has started to arrive.
 It's quite a shock after last Friday's record temperatures.